What's 85 As A Fraction

 The ability to represent whole numbers as fractions is crucial in various mathematical operations and applications.
 For example:

 • Adding and Subtracting Fractions: To add or subtract fractions, they need to have a common denominator.
-Converting whole numbers to fractions allows us to perform these operations seamlessly.
+Converting whole numbers to fractions allows us to perform these operations without friction.

 • Proportions and Ratios: Fractions are fundamental to understanding proportions and ratios, which are essential in fields like scaling recipes, calculating percentages, and solving problems involving comparative quantities.